shoumikdc/shoumikdc.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 ---

 Hello!
-My name is Shoumik and I'm a first-year PhD student in quantum engineering at MIT.
-I am broadly interested in experimental and applied theoretical quantum information science, and currently work in the MIT Engineering Quantum Systems ([EQuS](https://equs.mit.edu/)) group, with Prof. Will Oliver.
+I'm Shoumik, a first-year PhD student in quantum engineering at MIT.
+I am broadly interested in experimental and applied theoretical quantum information science, and currently work in the MIT Engineering Quantum Systems (**[EQuS](https://equs.mit.edu/)**) group, with Prof. Will Oliver.
 My work is supported by the NSF Graduate Fellowship and the MIT Jacobs Presidential Fellowship.

 This summer I will be working as a Research Scientist intern at Amazon Web Services (AWS), as part of the AWS-Caltech Centre for Quantum Computing.

 I previously received a B.S. in Mathematics and Physics at Yale University, where I was fortunate to do research with Profs.
 Michel Devoret, Liang Jiang, and David Moore.
-As an undergraduate, I also spent a year at [Rigetti Computing](https://www.rigetti.com/) as a Junior Quantum Engineer.
+As an undergraduate, I also spent a year at **[Rigetti Computing](https://www.rigetti.com/)** as a Junior Quantum Engineer.

 <details>
   <summary> <b>  Dropdown list!</b> </summary>